-Body - flattened, oval shape, green brown to lead grey or reddish brown.
+Body - flattened, oval shape, green brown to lead grey.

-Legs - 4 pairs of legs (front pair of legs twice as long as any other pair and look like antennae).
+Legs - 4 pairs legs (front pair of legs twice as long as any other pair).

 Mouth Parts - Piercing stylet for piercing and sucking plant tissue.

-Eggs - Spherical, bright red and can develop to an adult in 3 weeks from hatching under optimal conditions.
+Eggs - Spherical red can develop to adult in 3 weeks from hatching under optimal conditions.

-E.g. Clover Bryobia Mite (Bryobia praetiosa Koch) feed on grass and other low herbage, particularly plants belonging to legume family.
-They have life cycle similar to Redlegged Earth Mites or Blue Oat Mite being active during cool, moist autumn to spring and producing dormant over summering eggs.
+e.g. Clover Bryobia feed on grass and other low herbage, particularly plants belonging to legume family.
+They have life cycle similar to Redlegged Earth Mites or blue oat mite being active during cool, moist autumn to spring and producing dormant over summering eggs.
 Bryobia eggs hatch when rain occurs and don't have the same cool temperature requirement as Redlegged Earth Mite so they are often seen earlier in the season.
-They are active when temperatures are above 100C.

 In fruit trees some options for summer or spring are; oil, demeton-s-methyl, dicofol, tetradifon.